Simpada/pg6301-exam/README.md

 # pg6301-exam

 #### Personal Repo for project: https://github.com/Simpada/pg6301-exam
+Used a personal repo because of some problems with GitHub-classrooms and secrets

 #### To start the programme, "npm run dev" while in the root folder